Shopify/polaris/polaris.shopify.com/content/components/thumbnail.md

   - fileName: thumbnail-with-component-source.tsx
     title: With component source
     description: Use to render an icon inside of thumbnail.
 ---

-# Thumbnail

-Use thumbnails as a visual anchor and identifier for an object.
-They should be used along with text to provide context.

----

 ## Best practices